nsqio/nsq/_posts/2013-03-01-tcp_protocol_spec.md

 NOTE: available in 0.2.29+

-If the `IDENTIFY` response indicates `auth_required=true` the Client must send `AUTH` before any `SUB`, `PUB` or `MPUB` commands.
-If there is no `auth_required` in the `IDENTIFY` response a client must not authorize.
+If the `IDENTIFY` response indicates `auth_required=true` the client must send `AUTH` before any `SUB`, `PUB` or `MPUB` commands.
+If `auth_required` is not present (or `false`), a client must not authorize.

-The attributes the server passes to an an auth server for authorization are: the connection remote address, tls state, and auth secret.
+When `nsqd` receives an `AUTH` command it performs an HTTP request to the configured `--auth-http-address` (see [AUTH][nsqd_auth]) to perform authentication.
+It sends client metadata in the form of query parameters: the connection's remote address, TLS state, and the supplied auth secret.

     AUTH\n
     [ 4-byte size in bytes ][ N-byte Auth Secret ]

 Response:

-Successful response is a json payload describing the authorized clients Identity, an optional URL and a count of permissions which were authorized.
+A successful response is a JSON payload describing the authorized clients identity, an optional URL and a count of permissions which were authorized.

     `{"identity":"...", "identity_url":"...", "permission_count":1}`